lsst/LDM-230/index.rst

 products storage.

-At the time of the data release, the in-progress data products are made available to the DAC while the oldest data release (except DR1, which is always kept) is removed.
+At the time of the data release, the in-progress data products are made available to the :term:`DAC` while the oldest data release (except DR1, which is always kept) is removed.

 .. _drp-failure-modes: